marklidenberg/dony/README.md

 # ⚙️ dony

-A lightweight Python command runner providing a simple, consistent workflow for managing and executing project commands.
+A lightweight Python command runner with simple and consistent workflow for managing project commands.
 A `Justfile` alternative.

 ## How it works